fuse-box/fuse-box/docs/stylesheet.md

 Most of the CSS extensions are captured automatically, for example, FuseBox takes care of `.less` `.scss` `.sass` `.css` and `.styl` extensions without questions.

-The only conditions to those is having a corresponing CSS preprocessor installed.
+The only conditions to those is having a corresponding CSS preprocessor installed.

 Before continuing, let's break down the basics:

 - All plugins listen to the global configuration first
 - All CSS preprocessors have a unified configuration like `paths` and `macros`
-- Every CSS preprocessor is being matched againts their default extensions
+- Every CSS preprocessor is being matched against their default extensions
-- Every CSS preprocessor can have a custom configuration and be matched againts specific paths
+- Every CSS preprocessor can have a custom configuration and be matched against specific paths

 ## Global configurations